kamalnadhkundla/Revise/Newrd.md

-       [1,2,3] sum is 6 so shrink the window then shrink 1 sum is 5 shrink again, sum is 3 count increased 4 [3,-3] they are in the limit so increase the count but but [1,2,3,-3] is valid [2,3,-3] is also valid you missed 2 subarrays where the sum<=k so sliding window fails when there are negative numbers
+       [1,2,3] sum is 6 so shrink the window then shrink 1 sum is 5 shrink again, sum is 3 count increased 4 [3,-3] they are in the limit so increase the count but but [1,2,3,-3] is valid [2,3,-3] is also valid you missed 2 subarrays where the sum<=k so sliding window fails when there are negative numbers sliding window works for problems like this 930.
+Binary Subarrays With Sum